drabaioli/distro-setup/README.md

 # Vim statusline and bash prompt

-This is achieved thgough some simple confivuration.
+This is achieved through simple configuration.
 Powerline was not used.